S7 Airlines Flight 778: Rescue operation

 Two other flight attendants were stationed at the rear.
 Following the impact, numerous metal containers of airline meal poured onto the flight attendant who was stationed at the right rear door, burying her.
 She later freed herself from the pile and assisted the evacuation.
 The right rear door could not be opened due to the massive pile of metal containers.
 The left rear door was opened and the crew tried to inflate the chute.
 The chute could not inflate since it had been sliced by wreckage on the ground.
 Passengers had to jump from a high height.

 The chaotic situation combined with the dark condition that had been caused by the smoke and the intense fire inside the cabin hindered the evacuation process.
-Several passengers had to crawl due to the smokes.
+Several passengers had to crawl due to the smoke.
 The first firefighting vehicle, the one that had followed Flight 778 prior to the crash, arrived at the site 15 seconds after the start of the fire.
 Approximately 65 seconds after the aircraft had caught fire, a total of 67 passengers had been evacuated by the cabin crew.
 The other trucks arrived within 2–3 minutes.
-Deployed personnel then tried to pry open the rear right door, which couldn't be opened earlier due to the metal containers.
+Deployed personnel then tried to pry open the rear right door, which could not be opened earlier due to the metal containers.
 They managed to rescue 11 other passengers until the flames became too dangerous.
-The area around the wreckage was later cordoned by authorities.
+The area around the wreckage was later cordoned off by authorities.

 Television pictures showed smoking ruins of the Airbus with only the tail section intact.
 It took two hours for local firefighters from five different fire stations to extinguish the blaze.